Dechrissen/website/blog/pokemon-solus-rgb.md

 ![trader](../assets/images/pokemon-solus-rgb/trader.png "trader")

 The Trader, well, trades!
 Simply, you can talk to him to initiate a trade dialogue, and then you are able to select any of your Pokémon to trade to him.
 He will trade it right back to you, at which point it will evolve (if it's able to).
-The implementation for the Trader was inspired by the tutorial for a trade-back NPC in the pokered wiki.
+Btw, the implementation of my Trader was inspired by the tutorial for a trade-back NPC in the [pokered wiki](https://github.com/pret/pokered/wiki/Tutorials).

 ### Mew